qsniyg/ksp_stuff/README.md

 Completed research can either be transmitted or returned However to compensate the much larger lab can seat four kerbals and processing data is extremely fast.

+TODO: A way to take and return the science produced instead of being forced to transmit it.

 ~~KSPStoryMissions: custom missions for the KSPStoryMissions mod.~~
 ===================================================================